 At HGO, the Higginsville processing plant has been in operation since July 2008, and local mill feed variability is well understood.
 Since acquisition by Karora on June 10, 2019, the mill has received both Beta Hunt and HGO mineralisation for processing.
 The facility is a conventional carbon-in-leach (CIL) processing plant built by GR Engineering Services and commissioned in 2008.
-Originally designed to treat 1Mtpa, with subsequent upgrades and modifications, the plant now has the capacity to treat material up to 1.6tpa.
+Originally designed to treat 1Mtpa, with subsequent upgrades and modifications, the plant now has the capacity to treat material up to 1.6tpa, with a Scoping Study completed which contemplates expanding this capacity to 2.6Mtpa.

 Since June 2019 until June 2024, the processing plant has processed 6.8Mt at 2.4g/t.
-Mining is active at HGO's Two Boys underground mine and Pioneer open pit.
+Mining is active at HGO's Two Boys underground mine and the Lake Cowan open pits.